 - You may choose to graduate with departmental honors, which is noted on your transcript and in the commencement program.

 Exit interviews with graduating seniors and alumni surveys indicate very high levels of satisfaction with the major.
-Most of the courses for the IS major are small (between 15 and 30 students) and many are taught seminar style, featuring discussion, collaboration, and research papers.
+Most of the courses for the IS major are small (between 15 and 30 students) and many are taught seminar-style, featuring discussion, collaboration, and research papers.
 They appreciate the diversity of courses to choose from and give high scores to their professors’ teaching.
 In a recent survey, every respondent agreed on the coursework they took for their IS degree enhanced their ability to understand world affairs, their understanding of other cultures, and their personal values.
 In the exit interviews, 100 percent also expressed satisfaction with the program overall and 100 percent reported that they felt prepared to obtain acceptance to a graduate or professional school.

 If you are interested in careers in government, international organizations, business, teaching, or journalism you should contact the director of the international studies (IS) major.
-The major also provides sound preparation if you are interested in graduate work in law, the humanities, or the social sciences.

 Students with a GPA of 3.0 or better may receive credit hours for internships.
 For opportunities in the Dayton area, contact Dr. December Green for details.

 Students selected for the prestigious Washington Center Internship program gain valuable experience in their choice of governmental or non-governmental offices—while earning a semester’s worth of credit.
 Learn more by going to The Washington Center website.
 Debra Wilburn from Wright State's Office of Career Services has coached many of our students through the application process.
-Contact Ms Wilburn for more information.
+Contact Ms. Wilburn for more information.

 As an IS major, you may use electives to acquire one of these resume-bolstering certifications.